gbv/cocoda/docs/design-guidelines.md

 * CSS class `text-lightGrey`
 * CSS class `text-veryLightGrey`

+Colors can be overridden using a custom user file in `src/style/user-colors.less`.

 ### Tables

 For tables, there is a custom table component called [vue-flexible-table](https://github.com/stefandesu/vue-flexible-table).
 It can be used very similarly to a [bootstrap-vue table](https://bootstrap-vue.js.org/docs/components/table).
 See the [MappingBrowser](#mappingbrowser) component for an example of this in use.